marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 ### Function Prototypes

 As mentioned above, part of a modules functionality is to act as a container to which we can add function definitions.
-We also have the option to just add a function declaration though, i.e. a prototype.
+We also have the option of just adding a function declaration though, i.e. a prototype.
 And of course that's exactly what we want when we encounter a `Prototype` AST node.
-The process is relatively straight forward:
+Generating IR for a prototype is relatively straight forward:

 ```swift
 extension IRGenerator {